stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 the train on which the record was shipped.
 Akeley confessed that he had not felt strictly at ease about that record until he heard from me of its safe receipt.

-  About this time&mdash;the second week in July&mdash;another letter of mine went astray, as I learned through an anxious communication from Akeley.
+  About this time--the second week in July--another letter of mine went astray, as I learned through an anxious communication from Akeley.
 After that he told me to address him no more at Townshend, but to send all mail in care of the General Delivery at Brattleboro; whither he would make frequent trips either in his car or on the motor-coach line